blankoworld/dofus-almanax/README.md

+Version française un peu plus bas.

 # Dofus almanax for the 7 next days

 This script give a HTML code that display the 7 next days of Dofus almanax.

+You can see result here: [Almanax](http://almanax.depotoi.re "Have a look to the result").

 ## Dependancies